 - 1. To help facilitate your first isobar analysis, I have plotted that SLP reports to the nearest whole millibar.
-Hence, you do not have to decode the three-digit, coded SLP values that appear on operational weather maps. - 2.
+Hence, you do not have to decode the three-digit, coded SLP values that appear on operational weather maps that appear online. - 2.
 Look for the stations with the highest and lowest SLP values on your map.
-The region on your map with lowest SLP's is near the Kansas-Missouri border.
+The region on your map with lowest SLP's is near the tri-state intersection of Iowa-Illinois-Minnesota borders.
 The highest SLP's are located along the periphery of the map. - 3.
-Permissible values for SLP contours are ...996 mb, 1000 mb, 1008 mb, 1012 mb, 1016 mb, 1020 mb, 1024 mb... etc. That is, only contours that are divisible by 4 are drawn.
+Permissible values for SLP contours are ...996 mb, 1000 mb, 1008 mb, 1012 mb, 1016 mb, 1020 mb, 1024 mb... etc. That is only contours that are divisible by 4 are drawn.
 To start your analysis, I recommend that you pick the smallest permitted contour that is consistent with the lowest SLP observation and the largest permitted contour that is consistent with the highest SLP observation.
 These contour values and all mandatory values in between are the ones that you must draw.
-For example, if the lowest (highest) SLP report on your map is 1004 mb (1033 mb), the smallest (highest) contour value that you must analyze would be 1004 mb (1032 mb).
-Take special note of SLP reports that are the same value as a mandatory contour value (e.g. 1008) since an isobar (1008 mb) goes through that station (or very, very close to that station).
-Your weather map has several observations that have the same value as a mandatory contour value.
+For example, if the lowest (highest) SLP report on your map is 1003 mb (1033 mb), the smallest (highest) contour value that you must analyze would be 1004 mb (1032 mb).
+Take special note of SLP reports that are the same value as a mandatory contour value (e.g. 1008) since an isobar (1008 mb) goes through that station (on a beginner's map).
+Your weather map has at least one observation that is the same value as a mandatory contour value.